Ivan-Liao/ref/data-engineering/snowflake/overview/overview.md

 ## Clustering
 1. Default clustering by order of loading
+2. Can be clustered on expression like date functions to reduce column cardinality
-2. Clustering reorganizes micro partitions or rather updates metadata referencing micropartitions
+3. Clustering reorganizes micro partitions or rather updates metadata referencing micropartitions
-3. Example clustering by alphabetical order
+4. Example clustering by alphabetical order
-4. Clustering metadata
+5. Clustering metadata
-5. system$clustring_information Attributes
+6. system$clustring_information Attributes
    1. total_partition_count ...
 Total number of micro partitions
    2. total_constant_partition_count ... number of micro-partitions for which value of specified column have reached a constant state, no more benefits from reclustering
       1. higher is better